Go Back

 Instructions

-• Stir in soy sauce, sugar, green onions, noodles, and shrimp.
+• Stir in soy sauce, oyster sauce, white pepper, sugar, green onions (optional), noodles, and (shrimp ).
 Cook for an additional 2-3 minutes until well combined.
 Let the mixture cool.

 • Place a tablespoon of the filling on each spring roll wrapper.
 Fold in the edges and roll tightly.
 Seal the edge with the egg wash.

 • Heat oil in a deep pan and fry the spring rolls until golden brown, about 2-3 minutes per side.
-Drain on paper towels.
+Drain on paper towels, or cooling rack.

 • Serve hot with sweet chili sauce.